brukmula/OllamaRag/README.md

-# Ollama Rag Web App
+# Ollama RAG Web App

 Use any Ollama compatible LLM to interact with your documents.